Bakhyzh/BridgeAPI/README.md

-# BridgeAPI — External API Aggregation Service
+# BridgeAPI — External API Aggregation Service.

 BridgeAPI is a backend service built with Java and Spring Boot that aggregates data from multiple external APIs into a single unified response.